-Liberty Crime Squad is a fun little tongue-in-cheek "lite" Roguelike RPG game inspired by Oubliette, a 1983 Roguelike.
-You may not like the game very much if your political orientation is anything like the 'conservative' label, though.
-The game's premise explains why: "welcome to Liberal Crime Squad!
+Liberty Crime Squad is a fun little tongue-in-cheek "lite" Roguelike RPG inspired by Oubliette from 1983.
+You may not like the game very much if your political orientation is anything like conservative, though.
+The game's premise explains why: "Welcome to Liberal Crime Squad!
 The Conservatives have taken the Executive, Legislative, and Judicial branches of government.
-Over time, the Liberal laws of this nation will erode and turn the country into a BACKWOODS YET CORPORATE NIGHTMARE.
+Over time, the Liberal laws of this nation will erode and turn the country into a BACKWOODS-YET-CORPORATE NIGHTMARE.
 To prevent this from happening, the Liberal Crime Squad was established.
 The mood of the country is shifting, and we need to turn things around.
 Go out on the streets and indoctrinate Conservative automatons.
 That is, let them see their True Liberal Nature.
 Then arm them and send them forth to Stop Evil.
 Eventually the public will fall behind us, and we will put more Elite Liberals in government." |

-There are many nice touches in the game that makes it more fun, and make good use of the unique subject matter.
+There are many nice touches in the game that make it more fun, and make good use of the unique subject matter.
 For example, attacking a Conservative in the presence of a Moderate will alienate the masses.
 You can arm your squad with many kinds of weapons, kidnap hostages, and even convince people to join your agenda with lengthy expositions.
 Although it is a "pure text" game (i.e. ASCII graphics), the interface is well-designed and intuitive – anyone who has played Oubliette in particular will feel right at home.
-Overall, despite a wacky premise and somewhat random design that makes it feel more like a strategy game at times than an RPG, Liberty Crime Squad is a fun and unique game that will entertain both Roguelike fans and liberals alike ;) Highly recommended!
+Overall, despite a wacky premise and somewhat random design that makes it feel more like a strategy game at times than an RPG, Liberty Crime Squad is a fun and unique game that will entertain both Roguelike fans and liberals alike ;) Highly recommended!Reviewed by: Underdogs